Triangle (2009 British film): Production

-Triangle was a British-Australian co-production written and directed by Christopher Smith.
-The UK Film Council awarded £1.6 million ($2.8 million) of public money from the National Lottery fund towards the development, production and distribution of the movie.
+A British-Australian co-production, Triangle was partly financed by the U.K. Film Council, which contributed £1.6 million of public money from the National Lottery fund towards the development, production and distribution of the film.
+The production team consisted of Jason Newmark and Julie Baines from Dan Films-UK and Chris Brown from Pictures in Paradise.
+Icon Entertainment handled international distribution.